Land girls in Britain in WW2: the Women's Land Army

 The posters always showed land girls as happy or confident in what they were doing, although I doubt if that was the reality.
 It was hard, back-breaking work, and they did the country proud.
 (In fact all women had to go out to work to do the men's jobs unless they had children too young for school, were over a certain age or had other special circumstances.)

-Before taking up work as land girls the women had to have an introduction and receive basic training on a range of farm work and one of the places where the training took place was close to where we lived.
+Before taking up work as land girls, the women had to have an introduction and receive basic training on a range of farm work and one of the places where the training took place was close to where we lived.
 When, as in our case, this was on a large estate, this introduction could be quite wide ranging and include dealing with cows, pigs, chickens, on the land and in some cases wood departments, while smaller farms would be likely to involve just one or two of these areas.
 After this introduction, the girls usually moved into more permanent areas, dependent upon their abilities or wish.
-Most of the land girls stayed on the farms or in dedicated hostels but some were billeted out in homes like ours.

 The anonymous contributor

-Some of the girls were quite 'butch' and could take on most men in an arm-wrestling competition.
+Some of the land I knew girls were quite 'butch' and could take on most men in an arm-wrestling competition.
 Others were very feminine and frail-looking to the point that one wondered how they managed at work.
 They were always a cheerful bunch and good company.

 Each morning the land girls in our village 'marched' up the steep hill to get to Pendlebury farm - marching must have been psychologically easier than sauntering - and each evening they sang their way back down again to the billets.